Skip to main content

 type: component

-humanoid: "minecraft:topaz"
+humanoid: "minecraft:entity/equipment/humanoid/topaz"

-humanoid-leggings: "minecraft:topaz"
+humanoid-leggings: "minecraft:entity/equipment/humanoid_leggings/topaz"

-happy-ghast-body: "minecraft:topaz"
+happy-ghast-body: "minecraft:entity/equipment/happy_ghast_body/topaz"

 Supported layer types: